hnez/BlockBot-documentation/protocols/rf.md

 the same rules as above apply.

-The `Acknoledgement Number` field should be set to the Sequence number received in the SYN message
+The `Acknoledgement Number` field should be set to the Sequence number received in the SYN message.

 ### ACK